creditdatamw/zefaker/README.md

 generateFrom columns
 ```

-Once you have this, you can pass it to the `zefaker` command to generate an excel file,
+Once you have this, you can pass it to the `zefaker` command to generate an Excel file:
-the example command below generates a file named `people.xlsx` with a _100 rows_ populated
-with data generated using the faker methods specified in the groovy script:

 ```sh
 $ java -jar zefaker.jar -f=person.groovy -sheet="Persons" -rows=100 -output=people.xlsx
 ```

+The example command, above, generates a file named **people.xlsx** with a **100 rows** populated
+with data generated using the faker methods specified in the groovy script.

 _Bonus / Shameless plug_: If you're using Java, you can process the generated files _quickly_ and
 _efficiently_ using [zerocell](https://github.com/creditdatamw/zerocell).